License Agreement and Copyright (copyright)

 No Additional Restrictions: The author may not apply legal terms or technological measures that legally restrict others from doing anything the license allows.

-The authors do not have to comply with the license for elements of the material in the public domain or where an applicable exception or limitation permits its use.
+The authors do not have to comply with the license for elements of the material that are in the public domain or for which an applicable exception or limitation permits their use.
 No guarantees are given.
-The request may provide the author only some of the necessary permissions for the author's intended use.
+The request may grant the author only some of the necessary permissions for the intended use.
 For example, other rights such as publicity, privacy, or moral rights may limit how the author uses the material.
-The CC BY NC SA license, of which 4.0 is the recent version, was developed to facilitate open access, that is, immediate and free access to the unrestricted reuse of original works of all kinds.
+The CC BY NC SA license, with version 4.0 as the most recent, was developed to facilitate open access, that is, immediate and free access to the unrestricted reuse of original works of all kinds.
 Under this liberal license, the authors agree to make articles legally available for reuse, without permission or fees, for virtually any purpose.
 Anyone can copy, distribute, or reuse these articles if the author and source are properly cited.
-Therefore, CC BY NC SA facilitates scientific knowledge dissemination, transfer, and growth.
+Therefore, CC BY NC SA facilitates the dissemination, transfer, and growth of scientific knowledge.
 Please read the complete legal code of this license.
-Only for cases in which the author wishes to transfer the

 Authorship Rights to an institution

-Many authors have strict regulations in their employment contracts regarding their works.
-A transfer of copyright to the institution or company and the reservation of specific use rights is typical in such cases.
-Just so you know, in the case of open-access publications combined with a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 license, it is possible to transfer the copyright to an institution, as it is the author's property and is not subject to the publisher.
+Many authors have strict regulations in their employment contracts regarding their work.
+A transfer of copyright to the institution or company, with the reservation of specific use rights, is typical in such cases.
+In the case of open-access publications combined with a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 license, it is possible to transfer the copyright to an institution, as it is the author's property and is not subject to the publisher.

 For cases where the author wishes to transfer copyright to his institution or company, this rights transfer can be expressed in a particular "copyright statement" on the manuscript's title page.